-(i) Balance at 31 December 2016 represented pre-sale proceeds from the Group's completed properties held for sale placed at designated bank accounts under supervision pursuant to relevant regulations in the PRC amounting to approximately HK\$562,903,000 (2015: HK\$469,995,000) and a cash deposit made by China Resources Snow Breweries Co., Ltd. ("CRSB") to a designated bank account for specific use in relation to the disposal of the entire equity capital of nine previous brewery subsidiaries amounting to HK\$170,000 (2015: HK\$181,000).
+- (i) Balance at 31 December 2017 represented pre-sale proceeds from the Group's completed properties held for sale placed at designated bank accounts under supervision pursuant to relevant regulations in the PRC amounting to approximately HK\$116,622,000 (2016: HK\$562,903,000) and a cash deposit made by China Resources Snow Breweries Co., Ltd. to a designated bank account for specific use in relation to the disposal of the entire equity capital of nine previous brewery subsidiaries amounting to HK\$182,000 (2016: HK\$170,000). - (ii) Balance at 31 December 2017 represented a pledged deposit placed for an irrevocable guarantee issued by a bank in favour of a contractor in respect of the payment of the consideration under a construction agreement, of up to a maximum amount of HK\$44,316,000.
+Details were set out in the Company's circular dated 19 June 2017.

-At the end of the reporting period, cash and cash equivalents and restricted bank balances of the Group denominated in Renminbi ("RMB") amounted to HK\$2,789,344,000 (2015: HK\$3,674,884,000).
+At the end of the reporting period, cash and bank balances (excluding restricted bank balances and pledged bank deposit) of the Group denominated in Renminbi ("RMB") amounted to HK\$444,388,000 (2016: HK\$2,226,271,000).
 The RMB is not freely convertible into other currencies, however, under Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.